Roestdev/hebrew_accents/DESIGN.md

 - The Latin adjectives referenced in the BHS will be translated into Hebrew and subsequently transliterated into English.

+## Accent Mapping to Unicode code-points

+Hebrew accents as they occur in the Tanach are mostly, but not always exact the same as the accents as mentioned in the Unicode code page.

+#### One Hebrew Accent -> one code-point

+This covers most of the cases.
+Examples:
+ - ProseAccent::Segolta -> Unicode code-point: **U+0592**
+ - PoetryAccent::Munnach -> Unicode code-point: **U05A3**

+#### One Hebrew Accent -> two code-points

+- In the `Prose books` the following two accents consist of two(2) Unicode code-points:
+  - Shalshelet
+  - Legarmeh

+- In the `Poetic books` the following seven accents consist of two(2) Unicode code-points:
+  - Ole We Yored
+  - Revia Mugrash
+  - Shalshelet Gadol
+  - Mahpakh Legarmeh
+  - Azla Legarmeh
+  - Tsinnorit Merkha
+  - Tsinnorit Mahpakh

+#### Two Hebrew Accents -> One code-point

+Examples:
+- `Mayla` and `Tiphcha` both have the same unicode point **U+0596**
+- `Silluq` and `Meteg` both have the same unicode point **U+05BD**

+(more details can be found in the code itself)

 # Design

 Below the start of the design.
 Everything else will be build on top of it.

 *(This section will be updated during development)*

+## Handling the different accent mappings

+In general all mappings can be resolved using either the [String](https://doc.rust-lang.org/std/string/struct.String.html#implementations[) methods or some kind of regular expression ([Regex](](https://docs.rs/regex/latest/regex/)) or [Fancy-Regex](https://docs.rs/fancy-regex/latest/fancy_regex/)).

+**Except** the following four Hebrew Accents, because they need a `flexible negative lookbehind`, which is at the moment of writing not available as far as I know.

+1. Merkha
+The accent `Merkha`, `OleWeYored` and `TsinnoritMerkha` all contain the unicode point **U+05A5**.
+2. Mahpakh
+3. Revia Gadol
+4. Revia Qaton

+## Data structures

 1. **Enum Context**: Prose, Poetry